hannahdingwall/open-access-workshop/_includes/intro/topic-intros/open-access.md

 provides you with practical tools for publishing real articles in Open Access journals.
 It also acts as a platform for further self-directed learning.
 Other UKRN Open Research topics can be found in the [list of UKRN Primers](https://ukrn.org/primers/)._

+_**Please note this training was last updated DD MMM YYYY, and the policies and processes discussed may no longer be relevant.
+Always check with your open access champion prior to taking any advice.**_